-See System Programming, Chapter 4, "System Programming Procedures."
-You only need to consult these procedures if your system includes DID trunks that route calls to non-local extensions.
-In this case, you update the procedures to include the non-local UDP numbers.
-You can, if necessary, delete all the digits from the DID numbers you have purchased from a service provider and substitute the non-local extension number (calling group number, for example) required for routing across the network.
+If your system includes DID trunks that route calls to non-local extensions, include the non-local extensions in your planning for DID trunks.
+You can, if necessary, delete all the digits from the DID numbers you have purchased from a service provider and substitute the non-local extension number (calling group number, for example) required for routing across the private network.
+Refer to System Programming for detailed programming instructions.

-If DID calls are to be routed to 5-digit DEFINITY ECS or DEFINITY ProLogix Solutions system extension numbers, it is best if the DID trunks are directly connected to the DEFINITY ECS or DEFINITY ProLogix Solutions system, although digit prepending can be used on networked MERLIN LEGEND Communications Systems to direct these calls.
+If DID calls are to be routed to 5-digit DEFINITY ECS or DEFINITY ProLogix Solutions system extension numbers, it is best if the DID trunks are directly connected to the DEFINITY ECS or DEFINITY ProLogix Solutions system, although digit prepending can be used on private networked MERLIN LEGEND Communications Systems to direct these calls.
 If digit prepending is used, include the last four digits of the DEFINITY ECS or DEFINITY Prologix Solutions system 5-digit extension, then use UDP routing to prepend the first digit.